Njoxpy/job-routes/README.md

 # Job Routes

-This project, Job Routes, is a simple React application created to learn and demonstrate the usage of React Router for managing different routes within a single-page application (SPA).
-The application focuses on displaying job listings and allows users to navigate between different pages using React Router.
+**Job Routes** is a React app demonstrating React Router, fetching job listings from a MEN stack backend.

 ## Table of Contents